 HEALTHY BODIES, HEALTHY MINDS 2020

 Canadian Feed The Children will expand its relationships and partnerships with First Nations communities to reach 20 new communities by 2020 with thanks to the Slaight Family Foundation for its generous funding of $1 million over four years.

 CFTC’s goal is to expand beyond school meal programs to help build long-term sustainable change through community-led food security, education and capacity building programs that will help children and communities thrive for generations to come.
 This will be accomplished through gardening programs, cooking classes, nutrition education workshops and teaching and participating in traditional food practices such as fishing, trapping, and berry and plant harvesting.
 Learn more.

-Our objective is to work hand-in-hand with engaged communities, Elders and youth to support sustainable, culturally-appropriate food systems, and set a new vision for how community-led food and nutrition programs can unleash the vast potential of First Nations communities for generations to come.DEBRA KERBY, PRESIDENT & CEO, CANADIAN FEED THE CHILDREN
+Our objective is to work hand-in-hand with engaged communities, Elders and youth to support sustainable, culturally-appropriate food systems, and set a new vision for how community-led food and nutrition programs can unleash the vast potential of Indigenous communities for generations to come.DEBRA KERBY, PRESIDENT & CEO, CANADIAN FEED THE CHILDREN

 Eel ground community food centre launch